Skip to main content

 Some attributes to consider

-• visible_to: visibility scope for the entity as NRN.
+• visible_to: Defines visibility for the service using NRN.
 Each entry in this array follows the format organization=<org_id>:account=<account_id>:namespace=<namespace_id>.
 For example:

 • "organization=1:account=2:namespace=3" makes the service visible to namespace 3 under account 2 of organization 1.